-CEU alumnus Tomas Vytautas Raskevičius (LEGS ’12, Lithuania) made history last October by becoming the first openly-LGBT person with a strong human rights agenda elected to Lithuania’s parliament, the Seimas.
+CEU alumnus Tomas Vytautas Raskevičius (LEGS ’12, Lithuania) made history last October by becoming the first openly-LGBT person with a strong human rights agenda elected to Lithuania’s parliament.
 Now, spearheading a partnership bill that has sparked intense debate in this deeply-conservative country, he faces a daunting struggle.

 “It’s going to be Star Wars,” he said, laughing.